-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaConnect, or any other AWS Elemental MediaConnect performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Elemental MediaConnect; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the AWS Elemental MediaConnect User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use AWS MediaConnect in accordance with the AWS Agreement (collectively, the "AWS Elemental MediaConnect SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaConnect, or any other AWS Elemental MediaConnect performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Elemental MediaConnect; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the AWS Elemental MediaConnect User Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use AWS MediaConnect in accordance with the AWS Agreement (collectively, the "AWS Elemental MediaConnect SLA Exclusions").

 - "Flow Monthly Uptime Percentage" for a given AWS Elemental MediaConnect flow is calculated by subtracting from 100% the period of time during the monthly billing cycle in which a flow was Unavailable.
 If you have been running a flow for only part of the month, that flow is assumed to be 100% available for the portion of the month that it was not running.
 Flow Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any AWS Elemental MediaConnect SLA Exclusion.